Bin-Chen-Lab/cell_line_mutation/README.md

 DOWNLOADING AND RUNNING
 ------------------------
-To run the script download the following files and place them all in the same directory:
+To run the script download the following files and place them in the same directory:

 - "expasy_script.py"